sharduul/chalk/_drafts/2020-01-25-how-to-save-money-for-home.md

 Or take up some side hustle and go all in on that.
 To start something on the side, check your interess.
 Ask yourself what can you do all day and not get tired?
 Turn that thing into a money print machine.

 Some ideas that are popular and proves to work are starting a blog or a vlog on YouTube.
 Or you could sell stuff at your home, or flip stuff on e-bay.
-Write an ebook and sale it on amazon.
+Write an ebook and sell it on amazon.
 Or just start a consulting gig in the area of your expertise.
 Or maybe become an social media influencer on Instagram or TikTok.
 That is becoming the new norm these days.

 If you are looking into becoming a social media influencer do read my post on [how to go viral on TikTok](http://ngninja.com/posts/how-to-get-tiktok-famous)